 Jojoba may have had a large hand in saving the sperm whales.
 In 1971, the whale was put on the endangered species list.
 Sentiment and environmental fervor are one thing, but ensuring that industry no longer needed the whale oil was paramount to saving this animal.

 Jojoba Oil for Dry Hair and Scalp

 Jojoba oil continues to be one of the more pricey options.
 For many reasons I think its worth it.
 One of the best ways to use jojoba is in hair and scalp care.
 It really shines when you happen to have eczema on the scalp.
-Here’s a homemade shampoo recipe that we love in our house for dry hair and scalp:
+Here’s a homemade jojoba shampoo recipe that we love in our house for dry hair and scalp:

-Homemade Shampoo with Jojoba Oil
+Homemade Jojoba Shampoo

 - ¼ cup liquid castille soap (find it here)

 - ½ cup filtered water (DIY Natural recommends these water filtration systems)